Historic Preservation and Tourism at Jamestown

 The re-creation intended to draw tourists, and was so successful that Virginia decided to keep it in operation after the 350th anniversary was over.
 In 1989, the state renamed it Jamestown Settlement.

-In preparation for the 400th anniversary in 2007, the state invested in a new museum with elaborate new exhibits.
-The new museum reflected much greater sensitivity to cultural diversity.
-The roles of Native American and Africans in Virginia are presented, as well as the presence of English colonists.
+The General Assembly created the Jamestown-Yorktown Foundation in preparation for the 400th anniversary in 2007.
+The state invested in a new museum at Jamestown Settlement, next to the 1957 recreated fort.
+The new museum included extensive and elaborate exhibits that reflected much greater sensitivity to cultural diversity.
+The roles of Native American and Africans in Virginia are now presented along with the stories of English colonists.

-Visitors today pass through a site with interpreters who describe the lives of the Paspahegh and other Native Americans who lived on the Peninsula before the English arrived.
-The houses are covered with large woven mats with modern stitching, rather than reeds or bark, and the interpreters may not be Native Americans.
-Nonetheless, the state has designed Jamestown Settlement so the visitor must first experience the Native American community before seeing the reconstructed fort of John Smith and the other colonists.
+Modern visitors to Jamestown Settlement who move beyond the museum will pass through a site with interpreters.
+They describe the lives of the Paspahegh and other Native Americans who lived on the Peninsula before the English arrived.
+To keep costs within reason, the yi-hakins are covered with large woven mats with modern stitching, rather than reeds or bark.
+The interpreters may not be Native Americans, but the state has designed Jamestown Settlement so visitors must first experience the Native American community before seeing the reconstructed fort and three ships that brought the English colonists.

 Preparation for the 400th anniversary spawned major new archeological investigations on Jamestown Island.
 The Association for the Preservation of Virginia Antiquities (which merged with Preservation Alliance of Virginia in 2004 to form today's Preservation Virginia) and the National Park Service partnered to review the results of earlier excavations, then conduct new historical and archeological research.